Brooks–Baxter War: Baxter and Brooks switch positions

 There were rumors that Joseph McClure, the Chief Justice who had sworn him into office, intended to have Baxter either arrested or killed, ostensibly because Baxter had replaced W. W. Wilshire, a Minstrel, with Robert C. Newton, an ex-Confederate, as head of the state militia.
 U.S. Attorney General Williams contacted Baxter and suggested that he ask for federal troops for protection again.
 A letter from President Grant followed, offering protection.
 The Grant administration usually followed Powell Clayton's lead where Arkansas matters were concerned, so it can be concluded that the former governor was still supporting Baxter.
 The Republican Party of Arkansas, still controlled by the Minstrel faction, issued a statement denouncing Brooks' attempt to contest the election, which was published in the Little Rock Republican on October 8, 1873, and signed by all the major members of the party, including Clayton.
 However, the Minstrels would soon turn on Baxter for not following the party line.

 Baxter had now been governor for a year and was following an independent course.
 He began dismantling the systems put in place by the Minstrels.
 He appointed honest Democrats and Republicans to the Election Commission, reorganized the militia by placing it under the control of the State, rather than the governor, and pushed for an amendment to the state constitution to re-enfranchise ex-Confederates.

 On March 3, 1873, the state legislature passed a bill re-enfranchising ex-Confederates, to the delight of much of the state population and the concern of the Minstrels.
 The legislature called a special election in November to replace 33 members, mostly Minstrels, who had left for patronage jobs in the Baxter government.
 Baxter refused to let the Minstrels manipulate the election, declaring that free, honest elections would be held during his term.
 With the help of the newly re-enfranchised voters, conservative Democrats swept the election and gained a small majority in the legislature.
 Baxter was about to erode his Republican base out from under him.

 In March 1874, Baxter vetoed the Railroad Steel Bill, the centerpiece of the Radical Republican Reconstruction plan.
 The bill would have released the railroad companies from their debts to the state and created a tax to pay the interest on the bonds.
 This was clearly not legal and the veto called into question the legality of the 1868 railroad bonds, which created a public bonded debt.
 It is likely the Minstrels struck a deal with Brooks to support the railroad bonds, and within a month the political backers of Brooks and Baxter began to switch.
-Senator Clayton issued a statement saying that "Brooks was fairly elected in 1872; and kept out of office by fraud."
-Governor Baxter was now being supported by the Brindle-tails, re-enfranchisers, and the Democrats; whereas Brooks was finding support among the Claytonists, Northerners, Unionists, and Minstrels.